-These simple exercises, if performed only a few times per week, can go a long way in balancing your root chakra.
-If regular practice and discipline is maintained, the results will be reflected in a few weeks time.
-Once you integrate some of these exercises into your daily schedule, the practice will help you maintain stability in your every day tasks and confrontations with other people.
+These simple exercises, if performed only a few times per week, can go a long way in balancing your root energy center.
+If you practice regularly and maintain discipline, the results will be reflected in a few weeks time.
+Once you integrate some of these exercises into your daily schedule, the practice will help you maintain stability in your everyday tasks and confrontations with other people.

 Relax, shake your extremities – start with the legs, then proceed with the arms.

-Transition back into “cow” pose while inhaling.
-Repeat the process.
+- Transition back into “cow” pose while inhaling.

 Slowly return to a standing position.

-Form a circle with your thumbs and index fingers.
-Relax and breath deeply through the nose.
+- Form a circle with your thumbs and index fingers.
+Relax and breathe deeply through the nose.

-Imagine a warm red current of light flowing from your hands to your lower abdomen.
-Visualize your whole lower abdomen glowing in red light.
+- Imagine a warm red current of light flowing from your hands to your lower abdomen.
+Imagine your whole lower abdomen glowing in the red light.
 Keep visualizing this image until you inhale and exhale seven times.

 Location in the body: at the base of the spine, near the coccyx, in the pelvic area between the perineum and the anus